 Our City’s history since European settlement draws on the histories of three uniquely South Australian communities which, in 1997, amalgamated to form the City of Norwood Payneham & St Peters as follows:

-- the first of these is Kensington and Norwood - the first township (outside of the City of Adelaide) to be granted municipal government in Australia
+- the first of these is Kensington and Norwood – the first township (outside of the City of Adelaide) to be granted municipal government in Australia

 - the second is the prestigious residential town of St Peters with its distinctive villas and cottages amid tree-lined streets

 - the third is the meandering River Torrens Valley to the north known as the Garden City of Payneham.

-Successive waves of migrants have also exerted significant influence over the development of the City.
+Successive waves of migrants have exerted significant influence over the development of the City.
 This has imbued Norwood Payneham & St Peters with an identity and character distinct from any other in South Australia.